Gaza-Israel border falls quiet as ceasefire takes hold

 “What the resistance is doing now is the most important part of confronting Trump’s deal.
 We all have to get united behind the decision by the resistance to fight,” Islamic Jihad’s Jamil Eleyan said in a statement.

-Israeli military spokesman Lieutenant-Colonel Jonathan Conricus said that over the past few weeks Islamic Jihad had been trying to perpetrate attacks against Israel in order to destabilize the border.
+Israeli military spokesman Lieutenant-Colonel Jonathan Conricus said that over the past few weeks Islamic Jihad had been trying to perpetrate attacks against Israel in order to destabilise the border.
 “This isn’t some local initiative, it is part of a strategic choice to escalate matters,” Conricus said.

-Yaacov Amidror, a former national security adviser to Prime Minister Benjamin Netanyahu, said Iran, Israel’s arch-foe, may have been behind Islamic Jihad’s moves, with wider goals in mind.

 During the eight-year civil war in Syria, Iran’s military has built a presence there backing President Bashar al-Assad.